.

 Portrait of Bradley D. Remick

 Brad is the co-chair of Marshall Dennehey’s Product Liability Practice and concentrates his practice on the defense of complex product liability and fire cases for small, medium and large (Fortune 500) manufacturing companies and their distributors.
-He defends the manufacturers of tools, electrical components, scaffolding and lifts, tires, paint, automatic doors, machinery, backhoes and other heavy industrial equipment.
-He also defends manufacturers of complex heat exchangers, chemical pumping systems and other industrial systems.
+For almost 40 years, Brad has been defending the manufacturers of tools, electrical components and batteries, scaffolding and lifts, cranes, tires, paint, automatic doors, industrial machinery, backhoes, road graders and other heavy equipment.
+He also defends manufacturers of complex heat exchangers, chemical pumping systems and other industrial systems as well as mechanical and electrical contractors.

-He has authored six treatises on Pennsylvania Products Liability law along with numerous other articles for a variety of publications.
-He has been a guest lecturer at a number of legal conferences as well as Temple University, Drexel University and The University of Wisconsin.
+He has authored seven treatises on Pennsylvania Products Liability law along with numerous other articles for a variety of publications.
+He has been a guest lecturer at a number of legal conferences as well as Temple University Fox School of Business, Temple University (main and Ambler campuses), Drexel University, Hahnemann University, The University of Wisconsin and Villanova University School of Law.

 • Villanova University Charles Widger School of Law (J.D., 1987)